 Treatment is different for some groups of people, including:

-- babies and children under two
+- babies and children under two years of age

 - pregnant women